kezenator/adventofcode/README.md

    Then I realized the real solution.
 So a bit slow.
 Wrote a real version and checked it in when I got home.
 Done in 9:14 / 2648th and 25:55 / 2924th, so perhaps no bad considering the slow start.
 I'm not putting this in the table above.
+7. Busy working.
+Fun little puzzle.
+I got the triangle number equation, but missed the median/mean part.
+8. Bad day at work, and was out.
+Was pretty tired when I got home and really struggled to get anything.
+I went down totally the wrong track.
+   I think the final solution is pretty easy to read.
+   It was an enjoyable puzzle to do on day 9 - but still took me a good hour.
+9. Working at 3.
+Fun puzzle.
+First use of graph algorithms.
+   I got stuck with the meaning of 9 and edges in part 1.
+   Part 2 I got stuck using "strongly connected" rather than "breadth-first search reach".
+   Good refresher into the rust pathfinding library that will hopefully help me on future days.